What is a cookie?

 Which types of cookies does this website utilise?

-This website makes use of the following two different types of cookies:
+This website makes use of the following types of cookies:

-Session cookies: these are temporary cookies which are used to give you access to the content of this website.
+Session Cookies: these are temporary cookies that are used to give you access to the content of this website.
 These types of cookies expire and are deleted as soon as you close the browser.

 How can I delete or disable cookies?

 If your browser is NOT configured, by default, to block all or certain cookies, you may manually configure your browser to either reject all cookies or control which cookies are set on your device through this website.
 You may find all the necessary information on how to make the necessary configuration settings by visiting the following site: https://www.aboutcookies.org.uk/managing-cookies

 Disabling the cookies of this website will not affect your browsing experience.

 Electronic messages, including electronic mail (e-mail) may contain confidential information intended solely for the individuals named in communications.